momustafam/Case-Study-Projects/README.md

 ## About me
 When I was in high school, I had a great passion in the field of data science and machine learning, because I am fascinated by the ability of those sciences to make fateful decisions or evaluate them with processes that help facilitate people's lives

-So I studied a Bachelor's degree in Computing and Data Science at the Faculty of Computers and Data Sciences at Alexandria University.
+So I studied a Bachelor's degree in Computing and Data Science at the Faculty of Computers and Data Science at Alexandria University.

 Besides college, I developed my skills in data science and machine learning by studying some certificates and applying them through the work of projects and participating in Kaggle competitions.